 Check back soon for class announcements

-Check out these free webinars and tutorials from the Foundation Center
+Check out these free webinars and tutorials from Candid

 Questions?
 Please email us here

 An alternative to this South Carolina Directory is the Foundation Directory Online database.
 It’s a national directory of foundations, and covers South Carolina.
-It’s available at the SC State Library and at several other libraries in South Carolina, including the Greenville County Public Library (see below for more).
-It’s only available by visiting the library and you may access it at the Greenville main library and all the branch locations.
+It’s available at the SC State Library and at several other libraries in South Carolina (see below for more).
+A free version, FDO Essential, is also available and included all South Carolina foundations (see link above).
+It is updated monthly.

 Please note that individual assistance for grants research is available at the SC State Library, however, we ask that you make an appointment with library staff first in order to confirm staff availability and an appointment time.
-Please contact us by email or calling 803-734-8026 to make an appointment.
+Please contact us by email or use the link above to make a virtual appointment.

 Books and eBooks on fund raising, grant writing and nonprofit management: